Ladan Osman: Personal life

-Osman was born in Mogadishu, Somalia, and grew up in Columbus, Ohio in the United States.
+Osman was born in Mogadishu, Somalia, and grew up in Columbus, Ohio, in the United States.

 For her post-secondary education, Osman earned a BA from Otterbein University.
 She subsequently studied at the University of Texas at Austin's Michener Center for Writers, where she obtained an MFA.

 Additionally, Osman has received fellowships from the Fine Arts Work Center, Union League Civic & Arts Foundation, Cave Canem Foundation, and Michener Center for Writers.

 As of 2014, she lives in Chicago.

 Career

 Osman is a teacher by profession.

 Her verse has been featured in a number of poetry publications, including Narrative Magazine, Artful Dodge, Vinyl Poetry, Prairie Schooner and RHINO.
-Her poems have also appeared in former US Poet Laureate Ted Kooser's syndicated newspaper column, "American Life in Poetry."
+Her poems have also appeared in former US Poet Laureate Ted Kooser's syndicated newspaper column, "American Life in Poetry".

 Osman's poetry is shaped by her Somali and Islamic heritage.
 Fellow Somali author Nuruddin Farah serves as among her main artistic influences.
-She also cites verse by the Palestinian poet Mahmoud Darwish, the Sudanese writer Tayeb Salih, as well as the American poets Sherman Alexie, Gwendolyn Brooks and Li-Young Lee as additional inspirations.
+She also cites verse by the Palestinian poet Mahmoud Darwish, the Sudanese writer Tayeb Salih, as well as the American poets Sherman Alexie, Gwendolyn Brooks and Li-Young Lee as being additional inspirations.